Defalt-Meh/Turkish-BPE_Tokenizer/README.md

 ## License

-Do what you want with it.
+MIT License (Do what you want with it.)